oddlama/embedded-devices/embedded-devices/README.md

 - 🧵 **Supports both sync and async** usage for each driver - simultaneously if needed
 - 🧩 **Consistent interaction** with all devices following the same principles
-- 🧪 **Physical quantities** and their units like °C/°F or Ω are associated to each value to prevent mix-ups and to allow automatic conversions
+- 🧪 **Physical quantities** and their units like °C/°F or Ω are associated to each value to prevent mix-ups and to allow automatic unit conversions

 Please refer to the list below for supported devices.
 For driver developers, this framework aims to make it a lot easier to write consistent and